Why Am I So Emotional? Nine Common Reasons For Intense Emotions

 In addition to chronic, low-grade stress from challenging elements of everyday life, it can also be common to experience stress and mood changes following significant changes or upheavals in your life.
 Significant losses might spark grief, which can seem to strike at unusual times, and positive changes might make you feel giddy and overly energetic.
 Most people return to their usual levels of emotionality over time, though this may take years in the case of serious disruptions such as the death of a spouse or child.

 Some changes in your level of emotionality can be a natural part of adapting to significant shifts in your life.
+It’s common to feel more emotional during these times as you adjust to new circumstances.
 The healthiest response may be to be patient with yourself, taking some time and space to process the emotions you’re experiencing.
 Talking with trusted friends and family may make this process easier, as can working with support groups or a therapist.

 iStock/tommaso79